 Do I Keep The Same Weight For 3-4 Sets ?

-If you can’t handle the same weight, substract 5-10% from the top set and work it down each time just like a reverse pyramid training.
+If you can’t handle the same weight, subtract 5-10% from the top set and work it downwards.

 How To Warm Up On This Split Routine ?

-Warmup is simple: just take a nice jog on the treadmill or do some dynamic stretching until you break a sweat ( 1-5 minutes would be enough ) after which you will warm up with low reps
+Warmup is simple.
+Just take a nice jog on the treadmill or do some dynamic stretching until you break a sweat.
+I believe 1-5 minutes should be enough.

 An example would be:

-- 50% of the working weight for 5 reps
+- 1st warmup set is 50% of the working weight for 5 reps

-- 65% of the working weight for 3 reps
+- 2nd warmup set is 65% of the working weight for 3 reps

 Working weight x the required rep range x the required times